 If your child is constipated, see a doctor for advice and treatment.
 Treatment of constipation often cures bedwetting too.

-Use waterproof covers for mattress and duvet, and use absorbent quilted sheets.
-A moisturiser cream is useful to rub on the skin that is likely to become wet, to prevent chaffing and soreness.
+Use waterproof covers for mattress and duvet and use absorbent quilted sheets.
+A moisturising cream is useful to rub on to the skin that is likely to become wet, to prevent chaffing and soreness.

 What are the treatment options for bedwetting?

 Not using any treatment is an option, as most children will eventually stop bedwetting.
-The older a child becomes, the more likely that bedwetting will stop.
 However, treatments often work to achieve dryness sooner rather than later.
+The older a child becomes, the more likely that bedwetting will stop on its own.
 Treatment options include the following:

 A device called a pad and bell or a similar alarm device is a common treatment.
-There is a good chance of cure, particularly for children aged 7 and older (when up to 8 in 10 children are cured).
+There is a good chance of cure, particularly for children aged 7 years and older.
+Alarms are effective in two thirds of children who use them.
 An alarm is usually needed for 3-5 months to condition the child to wake and empty their bladder when it is full.
 Briefly, the alarm goes off as soon as wetting starts.
 This wakes the child and prompts him or her to go to the toilet.
 In time, the child is conditioned to wake when their bladder is full before they begin to wet.
-Alarms can be borrowed from your local continence advisor.
+Alarms can be bought, or borrowed from your local continence advisor.
 Your doctor can advise about this.
 See separate leaflet called Bedwetting Alarms for more details.